By Rosalia Arias

 The benefits of search engine marketing for independent properties

-Competing against OTAs and large hotel chains can be difficult for independent properties, especially since they are backed by large marketing budgets.
+Competing against OTAs and large hotel chains across the hospitality industry can be difficult for independent properties, especially since they are backed by large marketing budgets.
 Therefore, it’s important for properties to be strategic about their SEM strategy and target more inexpensive, long-tail, and branded keywords they are more likely to rank for.

 After optimizing and testing your tactics, you’ll be able to determine what works best for your property.
 You should see benefits such as: